 In-Depth Discussion of the Final Regulations

-Recognizing that many partners and shareholders may not receive Schedules K-1 (particularly for entity tax returns with extended due dates) within 180 days of year end, the government provided a new rule in the final regulations allowing a taxpayer to start the 180 days from the due date of the entity’s tax return (not including any extensions).
+Recognizing that many partners and shareholders may not receive Schedules K-1 (particularly for entity tax returns with extended due dates) within 180 days of year end, the government added a new rule in the final regulations allowing a taxpayer to start the 180 day period from the due date of the entity’s tax return (not including any extensions).
 Similar rules were provided for beneficiaries of non-grantor trusts and estates.

-Exiting an Investment: Provided all requirements are met, a taxpayer can sell its QOF investment after holding it for 10 years and exclude any appreciation.
-Of course, the original deferred gain is recognized in 2026 after taking into account any basis step ups.
+Exiting an Investment: Provided all requirements are met, a taxpayer can sell its QOF investment after holding it for 10 years and exclude from taxable income any appreciation.
+Of course, the original deferred gain is recognized in 2026 (after taking into account any basis step ups).

-The proposed regulations stated that a taxpayer selling its QOF interest could exclude both the capital gain and any ordinary income (from, for example, depreciation recapture via the “hot asset” rules).
-However, the proposed regulations provided that while any capital gain arising from the sale of assets held by the QOF/QOZB can be excluded (assuming the QOF interest has been held for the requisite 10-year period), any ordinary income (from depreciation recapture, for example) is not eligible for the gain exclusion.
+Proposed regulations stated that a taxpayer selling its QOF interest could exclude both the capital gain and any ordinary income (from, for example, depreciation recapture via the “hot asset” rules).
+However, proposed regulations provided that while any capital gain arising from the sale of assets held by the QOF/QOZB can be excluded (assuming the QOF interest has been held for the requisite 10-year period), any ordinary income is not eligible for the gain exclusion.
 For a QOF investor, when exiting a qualified investment, this created a bias towards selling a QOF interest rather than selling assets, and there did not appear to be an identifiable policy reason for the bias.